 Training for senior civil servants began in September 2017.
 There is a total of six courses, and the last one will end in December 2018.

 The development of visions has already begun.
-The preliminary vision will be published in autumn 2018, and the final version will be completed at the beginning of 2019.
+The preliminary vision will be published in summer 2018, and the final version will be completed in autumn 2018.